 Emphasise the best way to not let those germs get into their bodies.

-Explain why it is important to wash your hands often but especially before and after eating and after you go to the toilet, not to touch your face, keep a distance between friends and to sneeze into your elbow.
+Explain why it is important to sanitise or wash your hands often, especially before and after eating and after using the bathroom.

 Make it fun!
 Sing a song when teaching children how to wash their hands thoroughly and properly.

-Talk about prevention and reassure children that they are safe and healthy and loved.
+Talk about prevention and reassure children that they are safe, healthy, and loved.

-There are multiple sources to access to find out more information about the coronavirus.
-Talk to your family and friends to see how they’re discussing it with their children as well as their Educators.
-It is a great way to keep a clear and consistent message through to children to avoid confusion, have a chat to your child’s Educator and ask how their classroom is learning about ‘germ fighting’.
+There are multiple resources available to find out more information about the virus.
+Have a chat with your child’s Educator and ask how their classroom is learning about ‘fighting the germ’.
+It is a great way to keep a clear and consistent message through to children to avoid confusion.